pop-os/shell/TESTING.md

 - [ ] Close all windows-- no icons should be active in the GNOME launcher.
 - [ ] Open a window, enable tiling, stack the window, move to a different workspace, and disable tiling.
 The window should not become visible on the empty workspace.

-## Enhancement Tests

-Enhancement test don't have to pass for release.
-Once an enhancement test passes, move up to the standard required-pass test for release.